 • Classified Information: Do not post classified or sensitive information, such as troop movements, force size, weapons details, VIP visits, etc. Do not discuss specifics regarding future training or drill weekends.
 If in doubt, ask the Public Affairs Office or the OPSEC Manager.
-Be cautious of how information will be interager.
 Be cautious of how information will be interpreted by the public.
 If it will violate security guidelines, do not post it.